-Increasingly, regulators are challenging non-bank financial institutions to ‘step-up their game’ in building Bank Secrecy Act/Anti-Money Laundering (“BSA/AML”) Programs.
-The casino industry is currently a focus for the Financial Crimes Enforcement Network (“FinCEN”), the Department of Justice (“DOJ”) and the Internal Revenue Service (“IRS”).
+Not surprising, regulators increasingly are challenging these non-bank financial institutions to step-up their game in building Bank Secrecy Act/Anti-Money Laundering (BSA/AML) programs.
+The casino industry is currently a focus of interest for the Financial Crimes Enforcement Network, the Department of Justice, and the Internal Revenue Service.
 These regulators and enforcement agencies have imposed fines on a number of well-known casinos for AML violations within the past few years.
-It is in a casino’s best interest then, not to take any chances by relying on prior BSA/AML Program standards followed in the gaming industry.
+It is in a casino’s best interest then, not to take any chances by relying on prior BSA/AML program standards followed in the gaming industry.
 Instead, casinos may want to look to traditional financial institutions and model their BSA/AML programs against the more robust programs of these established banking organizations.

-In this paper, Navigant experts Anne Minogue and Natasha Aronberg examine AML challenges for casinos and provide best practices for casinos to help guard against money laundering.
+Navigant expert Anne Minogue examines AML challenges for casinos and provides best practices for casinos to help guard against money laundering.